Skip to main content

 Skip User Reviews

-• The game suffers from inconsistent art styles and occasional bugs that can detract from the overall experience.
+• The game suffers from a lack of enemy variety and can feel grindy, with repetitive dungeon encounters that may detract from the overall enjoyment.

 • story